 Law 4490/2017 is in line with the OECD implementation package.
-Moreover, by way of Law 4484/2017 Greece transposed Council Directive 2016/881 on mandatory automatic exchange of information in the field of taxation.
-In order to minimise costs and administrative burdens both for tax administrations and MNE groups, Directive 2016/881 provides rules that are in line with action 13 of the BEPS Action Plan and the standards set by the OECD on CbC reports.
-MNE groups that include:

-- two or more enterprises, the tax residences for which are in different jurisdictions; or - an enterprise that is subject to tax with respect to business carried out through a permanent establishment in another jurisdiction.

-and with total consolidated group revenues of more than €750 million, must submit a CbC report on an annual basis.
-This should include information on allocation of income, taxes and business activities on a tax jurisdiction-by-tax jurisdiction basis.
+Moreover, by way of Law 4484/2017, Greece transposed Council Directive (EU) 2016/881 on mandatory automatic exchange of information in the field of taxation.
+To minimise the costs and administrative burdens both for tax administrations and MNE groups, the Directive provides rules that are in line with Action 13 of the OECD's Action Plan on Base Erosion and Profit Shifting and the standards set by the OECD on country-by-country (CbC) reports.
+MNE groups that include two or more enterprises (the tax residences for which are in different jurisdictions), or an enterprise that is subject to tax in respect of business carried out through a permanent establishment in another jurisdiction and with total consolidated group revenues of more than €750 million, must submit a CbC report on an annual basis.
+This should include information on the allocation of income, taxes and business activities on a tax jurisdiction-by-tax jurisdiction basis.

-The communication between member states will take place within 15 months of the last day of the fiscal year of the MNE group to which the CbC report relates.
+Communication between member states will take place within 15 months of the last day of the fiscal year of the MNE group to which the CbC report relates.
 Exceptionally, for the fiscal year commencing on or after 1 January 2016, the first CbC report will take place within 18 months of the last day of the fiscal year.

-Greek tax-resident legal entities required to file CbC reports should file it with the Greek tax authorities within 12 months of the last day of the reporting fiscal year.
+Greek tax-resident legal entities required to file CbC reports should file them with the Greek tax authorities within 12 months of the last day of the reporting fiscal year.

-On condition that specific criteria are met, Greek tax-resident legal entities, which are constituents within the meaning of Directive 2016/881 and are not an ultimate parent entity, have to file a CbC report to the Greek tax authorities.
+On condition that specific criteria are met, Greek tax-resident legal entities, which are constituents within the meaning of Council Directive (EU) 2016/881 and are not an ultimate parent entity, must file a CbC report to the Greek tax authorities.